 This register allows the host to write data into the serial EEPROM.
-The FDC37C93xFR EEPROMS serial with supports x16 configurations.
-Two bytes must be written to this register in order to generate an EEPROM write cycle.
+The FDC37C93x supports serial EEPROMS with x16 configurations.
+Two bytes must be written to this register in order to generate a EEPROM write cycle.
 The LSB leads the MSB.
 The first write to this register resets bit 0 of the Write Status register.
 The second write resets bit 1 of the Write Status register and generates a write cycle to the serial EEPROM.
 The Write Status register must be polled before performing a pair of writes to this register.